mrdoob/three.js/threejs/lessons/threejs-shadows.md

 Note we're setting the color to `1.5, 1.5, 1.5`.
 This will multiply the checkerboard texture's colors by 1.5, 1.5, 1.5.
-Since the texture's colors are 0x808080 and 0xC0C0C0 which is medium gray and light gray, multiplying them by 1.5 will give is a white and light grey checkerboard.
+Since the texture's colors are 0x808080 and 0xC0C0C0 which is medium gray and light gray, multiplying them by 1.5 will give us a white and light grey checkerboard.

 Let's load the shadow texture